abiosoft/river/README.md

 }
 ```

-Any `http.Handler` can be a middleware.
+Any `http.Handler` can also be used as a middleware.
 ```go
 rv.UseHandler(handler)
 ```